Green tea and weight loss

 On meta-analysis, GTCs with caffeine decreased BMI, body weight (-1.38 kg), and Waist circumference (-1.93cm) but not WHR compared with caffeine alone.
 GTC ingestion with caffeine also significantly decreased body weight (-0.44kg) when compared with a caffeine-free control.
 Studies that evaluated GTCs without caffeine administration did not show benefits.

-• In a 2011 study in the Journal of Nutritional Biochemistry, a US research team led by Tia M. Rains reviewed a number of studies and found that the results have shown that consumption of Green Tea Catechins (GTC) (270 mg to 1200 mg/day) may reduce body weight and fat.
+22. A 2011 study, reviewed a number of studies and found that the results have shown that consumption of Green Tea Catechins (GTC) (270 mg to 1200 mg/day) may reduce body weight and fat.
 There are several proposed mechanisms whereby GTC may influence body weight and composition.
 The predominating hypothesis is that GTC influences sympathetic nervous system (SNS) activity, increasing energy expenditure and promoting the oxidation of fat.
 Caffeine, naturally present in green tea, also influences SNS activity, and may act synergistically with GTC to increase energy expenditure and fat oxidation.

 Other potential mechanisms include modifications in appetite, up-regulation of enzymes involved in hepatic fat oxidation, and decreased nutrient absorption.
 However, most of the effect was seen in relation to the caffeine present and there are too many variations which need further study when it comes to the influences of dose, method of intake (e.g., empty or full stomach, supplement, brewed beverage, etc.), duration of intake, sex, degree of adiposity and potential positive interaction with physical activity.